macrocephal/api.sos.macrocephal.cloud/readme.md

 Consider looking into [**known-issues.md**](known-issues.md) before you start using the API, or open an issue.

-Also check the Open API documentation [on the offical website](https://api.sos.macrocephal.cloud).
+Also check the OpenAPI documentation [on the offical website](https://api.sos.macrocephal.cloud).